 There are a variety of third party labs, available all over the world, to assess the antibacterial and antifungal properties of antimicrobial polyurethane foam using the test methods listed above.

 Our company is unique in that we offer our customers laboratory testing services at no additional cost.
-At the beginning of designing an antimicrobial treatment program, this helps to optimize use levels while ensuring optimal efficacy.
+During initial development of an antimicrobial treatment program, this helps to optimize use levels while ensuring desired efficacy.
 Once the program is established, complementary routine testing is available as part of an ongoing quality control strategy.

 If third party verification is necessary, our complimentary testing services offer significant cost savings.
 Samples can be screened by our laboratory prior to submission to a third party, offering piece of mind confidence that the antimicrobial PU foam will meet all specifications.